miragejs/miragejs/README.md

     contacts: store.find('contact');
   }:
 });
-// shorthand
+// shorthand.
+Finds type by singularizing last portion of url. this.stub('get', '/contacts');
-this.stub('get', '/contacts', 'contacts');
+// optionally specify which collection this.stub('get', '/contacts', 'users');

 /*
   Return a collection with related models